 One of the highest rating examples from America is Speechless.
 A situation comedy centred around a boy with cerebral palsy and his family.
 In this program, the real life experience of people with disability is authentically portrayed with humour.
 Apparently Micah Fowler (the actor with cerebral palsy who plays JJ) contributed some of his own experiences that were written into the program.

-Australian comedian Adam Hills, who has a physical disability, hosts a comedy panel show The Last Leg (the title deriving from his prosthetic leg) which also features regular presenters and other guests with disabilities.
+Australian comedian Adam Hills, who has a physical disability, hosts a comedy panel show The Last Leg (the title deriving from his prosthetic leg) which also features regular presenters and other guests with disability.
 Hills has also presented music and talk shows.

 Children’s TV is subject to regulations around content and themes, including how different topics are treated.

 As a genre, Children’s TV has a mixed approach to the inclusion of disability.
-Ground breaking shows such as Sesame St has featured characters with disabilities, including the relatively new character Julia, who is on the autism spectrum.
+Ground breaking shows such as Sesame St has featured characters with disability, including the relatively new character Julia, who is on the autism spectrum.

 Image: Julia from Sesame Street